kangarko/Confiscate/README.md

 Check out https://mineacademy.org/plugins for more information.

-You are welcome to read the **[Confiscate Wikipedia](https://github.com/kangarko/Confiscate/wiki)**, where you fill find tons of information about the installation, configuring and using this plugin.
+You are welcome to read the **[Confiscate Wikipedia](https://github.com/kangarko/Confiscate/wiki)**, where you will find tons of information about installing, configuring and using this plugin.

 If you have any **questions or bugs to report**, try seeing if [those can be resolved quickly](https://github.com/kangarko/Confiscate/wiki/Common-Issues) by yourself.
-If that does not help, you are welcome to **fill an issue**.
-Please read the [Getting Help the Best Way](https://github.com/kangarko/Confiscate/wiki/Getting-Help-the-Right-Way) to obtain help as quickly as possible.
+If that does not help, you are welcome to **file an issue**.
+Please read the [Getting Help the Best Way](https://github.com/kangarko/Confiscate/wiki/Getting-Help-the-Right-Way) page to obtain help as quickly as possible.

 # Compiling